History of the FA Cup: 21st century

 Redevelopment of Wembley saw the final played outside of England for the first time ever, with the 2001–2006 finals being played at the Millennium Stadium in Cardiff.

 Upon the opening of the new Wembley Stadium, the final returned to Wembley, but the semi-finals were played at neutral grounds.
 However, in 2003, it was announced that all future semi-finals would be played at the new Wembley Stadium once it had opened, and this took effect in 2008.

-Beginning with the 2016–17 competition, all quarter-final matches will be played to a result on the day (with draws followed by extra time, with a penalty shootout if level after extra time) instead of being replayed in the event of a draw.
+Beginning with the 2016–17 competition, all quarter-final matches were played to a result on the day (with draws followed by extra time, with a penalty shootout if level after extra time) instead of being replayed in the event of a draw.

+Beginning with the 2024–25 competition, replays were scrapped from the first round onwards in attempt to reduce fixtures congestion.
+The decision to scrap replays was made via a consultation between the Football Association and the Premier League only.
+Clubs of the EFL and below were not consulted, and upon learning of the changes, a large number of clubs released statements openenly criticising the FA for their decision.
+Criticism also came from government officials, with the Prime Minister's deputy spokesman saying "David and Goliath fixtures are a part of the magic of the cup and we know that replays have been a welcome source of income for smaller clubs throughout the years.", and Opposition Leader Keir Starmer saying it was the "wrong decision" with replays "part of the tradition of the FA Cup".

 Broadcasting

 The 1927 final was the first ever Cup Final to be broadcast by the BBC, who produced a numbered grid of the pitch for Radio Times readers to follow the ball.
 This gave rise to the popular myth of the origin of the phrase, "Back to square one" (i.e. a back-pass to the goalkeeper).

 In 1938, after 29 minutes of extra time, it was still 0–0 between Preston and Huddersfield.
 BBC Radio commentator Thomas Woodrooffe declared: "If there's a goal scored now, I'll eat my hat."
 Seconds later Preston was awarded a penalty from which George Mutch scored.
 Woodrooffe kept his promise.
 This was also the first FA Cup Final to be broadcast live by BBC Television.